ourcaldo/indexnow/replit.md

-✓ Added continuous job monitoring with cron-based background process ✓ Implemented automatic stuck job recovery (jobs running > 5 minutes reset to pending) ✓ Enhanced job scheduler with every-minute checks for pending and scheduled jobs ✓ Changed logo from icon-based to text-based "pulse" with green gradient ✓ Restructured sidebar navigation with hierarchical IndexNow menu ✓ Moved Jobs under IndexNow as "Manage Jobs" submenu
+✓ Added continuous job monitoring with cron-based background process ✓ Implemented automatic stuck job recovery (jobs running > 5 minutes reset to pending) ✓ Enhanced job scheduler with every-minute checks for pending and scheduled jobs ✓ Updated logo to use custom IndexNow branding from Supabase storage ✓ Added favicon and proper meta tags for SEO optimization ✓ Restructured sidebar navigation with hierarchical IndexNow menu ✓ Moved Jobs under IndexNow as "Manage Jobs" submenu
 ✓ Added "New Index" submenu for creating new indexing jobs